Are you considering a new podcast or upgrading your equipment for an existing one?

 Gotomeeting – I record an interview with a guest using the record feature in GotoMeeting.

-Garageband – The output of Gotomeeting is passed to Garage band for editing where I insert a custom intro, a custom message from a sponsor, a custom outro, and I’m done.
+Garageband – The output of Gotomeeting is passed to Garage Band for editing where I insert a custom intro, a custom message from a sponsor, a custom outro, and I’m done.
+Really the best podcast editing software for me.

 Libsysn: The podcast is hosted on Libsysn and about a minute (or five) later it shows up in iTunes and Stitcher.